fedyk/mtproto-nodejs-client/README.md

 # mtproto-nodejs-client

 Telegram (MTProto) NodeJS client library for Node.js.

-Based on [alik0211/mtproto-core](https://github.com/alik0211/mtproto-core), is rewritten in Typescript.
-To make code simpler, browser support was removed.
+Based on [alik0211/mtproto-core](https://github.com/alik0211/mtproto-core), rewritten to Typescript.

+To simpplify code, browser support is removed.

 * **Actual.** 158 layer in the API scheme
 * **Fast.** Uses the TCP and crypto module.